boydaihungst/crunchyroll-sub-downloader/README.md

                         If -p is present but no value follows, it will use this default proxy:
                             GeoBypassCommunity-US:UseWithRespect@us.community-proxy.meganeko.dev:5445

                         List of free proxies: https://free-proxy-list.net/en/us-proxy.html
+                        Some bad proxy with flagged IP will trigger cloudflare, in that case use difference proxy

                         Examples:
                             -p USER:PASS@HOST:PORT